zawislakm/SWIFT-Task/README.md

 ### Data import

-After starting the application read banks data from the CSV file provided from `CSV_FILE_NAME` and store it in the database.
-To provide new data, put the CSV file in the `csv-data/` directory and change to `CSV_FILE_NAME` variable.
+Upon starting the application, the bank data from the CSV file specified by `CSV_FILE_NAME` will be read and stored in the database.
+To update the data, place a new CSV file in the `csv-data/` directory and update the `CSV_FILE_NAME` variable accordingly.

-To correctly parse data, CSV file needs to have the following columns:
+For proper parsing, the CSV file must contain the following columns:

 - `ADDRESS`
 - `NAME`